amcarter/GHG/README.md

-# gas-sampling
+# GHG_sampling
-Code for processing data from dissolved gas samples and re-aeration measurements
+Code for processing data from dissolved green house gas (GHG) samples run on the GC